Short Simple Geodesic Loops on a 2-Sphere: Results

 \subsection{Counting Loops}

-We will now use the modified disk flow to prove the existence of two short simple geodesic loops at $p$ in analogy with the proofs of the Lusternik--Schnirelmann theorem given in \cite{hass1994, klingenberg_1978}. \begin{proof}[Proof of Theorem \ref{theorem:main}] Because we want our geodesic loops to have distinct images, we would like to identify any two curves that differ only in parameterization or orientation.
-However, the modified disk flow depends on a curve's parameterization -- specifically, on the choice of which arc through $p$ contains the image of $t=0$.
-Therefore we will follow \cite{klingenberg_1978} and consider both parameterized and unparameterized curves in our proof.
-Let $\Pi_pM$ be the space of parameterized, oriented $p$-admissible curves in $M$.
-Let $\pi$ be the projection map that sends a parameterized curve to the corresponding unparameterized curve and define $\Sigma_pM=\pi(\Pi_pM)$.
-We will also make use of the orientation reversing map $R:\Pi_pM\to \Pi_pM$ defined by $R(\gamma)=-\gamma$.
+We will now use the modified disk flow to prove the existence of two short simple geodesic loops at $p$ in analogy with the proofs of the Lusternik--Schnirelmann theorem given in \cite{hass1994, klingenberg_1978}.

-We are interested in chains in $\Pi_p M$ and cycles in $\Sigma_p M$ with $\bZ_2$ coefficients.
-If $M$ does not admit two simple geodesic loops at $p$ of length at most $2d$, then by Lemma \ref{lemma:really_short_slicing} we have a monotone meridional slicing $\Gamma_t$, of $M$ through curves starting at $p$ and ending at some $q$.
+\begin{proof}[Proof of Theorem \ref{theorem:main}] We are interested in chains in $\Pi_p M$ and cycles in $\Sigma_p M$ with $\bZ_2$ coefficients.
+If $M$ does not admit two simple geodesic loops at $p$ of length at most $2d$, then by Lemma \ref{lemma:really_short_slicing} we have a strictly monotone meridional slicing $\Gamma_t$, of $M$ through curves starting at $p$ and ending at some $q$.
 Moreover, $L(\Gamma_t)$ is at most $7d$ plus some arbitrarily small constant $c>0$.
 We will use $\Gamma_t$ to define two chains in $\Pi_p M$ which we call $u_0$ and $u_1$.
 Our cycles in $\Sigma_p M$ will be the images under $\pi$ of these chains.